AnanyaB1/FYP_Code/SFI-GCN/PredictingCognitiveScores/README.md

 ```

 ### For all models:
-- Upon execution, you will be prompted to select the cognitive score to predict: <br />
+- Upon execution, you will be prompted to select the cognitive score to predict:

 `0: CogFluidComp` <br />
 `1: PicSeq`<br />
 `2: PicVocab`<br />